SEALABQualityGroup/mde_4_cpe_replication_package/eshopper/umlmodel/README.md

 # E-Shopper UML models

-This folder contains UML models exported as images.
+This folder includes UML models exported as images.
 In particular:
  - itinial sub-folder is the initial model
  - clone_web sub-folder is the refactored model by the *clone action* on *web-conainer*
  - clone_items sub-folder is the refactored model by the *clone action* on *items-container*